jekyll/minima/_posts/unpublished-ds-impostor.md

 [SUTD 50.035 Computer Vision](https://istd.sutd.edu.sg/undergraduate/courses/50035-computer-vision)

-What is the difference between (the historical and latest CNNs, e.g. MobileNet)?
+What is the difference between (the historical significant and latest CNNs)?

 - VGG - multiple blocks, each block has multiple layers of CNN and max pool to downsample
 - ResNet - Residual connections and batch normalisation